openhab/org.openhab.binding.zwave/doc/elexa/dmms1_0_0.md

 ### Parameter 1: Motion Sensitivity

 8 = high; 255 = low
-Adjust detection by choosing a value from 8 to 255, where 8 stands for high sensitivity level (detection of the smallest movement) and 255 stands for very low sensitivity level
+<p&gtAdjust detection by choosing a value from 8 to 255, where 8 stands for high sensitivity level (detection of the smallest movement) and 255 stands for very low sensitivity level</p&gt
 Values in the range 8 to 255 may be set.

 The manufacturer defined default value is ```12```.